Sidmouth Croquet Club

 3.5 Honorary Life Members are Members who, in the opinion of the General Management Committee (GMC) have rendered outstanding service to the Club.
 Such nominations for election as Honorary Life Members shall be approved by Members at the Annual General Meeting.
 Those members elected to be Honorary Members do not pay an annual subscription.

 3.6 Temporary Members.
 The GMC may offer temporary membership for specified periods and/or under specified conditions to any persons deemed suitable.
-Such members will not be required to pay a subscription nor entitled to vote at any General Meeting of the Club.
+Such members will not be required to pay a subscription and will not be entitled to vote at any General Meeting of the Club.

-3.8 Membership of the Club shall be open to any person completing a membership application form and paying the relevant subscription and/or playing fees.
-There must be at least a five-day period before membership can be approved.
+3.7 Membership of the Club shall be open to any person completing a membership application form and paying the relevant subscription and/or playing fees.
 The GMC may refuse membership only for good cause such as conduct or character likely to bring the Club or sport into disrepute.
-Appeal against refusal may be made to the members of the Club.
+Appeal against refusal may be made to the GMC.

-3.9 Members wishing to resign from the Club shall give notice in writing to Hon Secretary at the address above.
-Subscriptions will not be refunded unless at the discretion of the Hon.
-Secretary.
+3.8 Members wishing to resign from the Club shall give notice in writing to the membership secretary of the section of which they are a Member Subscriptions will not ordinarily be refunded.

 4. EXPULSION

-4.1 If the conduct or character of any member either in or out of the Club shall, in the opinion of the GMC, be unacceptable or injurious to the character, property and/or interests of the Club or sport they shall be subject to expulsion.
+4.1 If the conduct or character of any member either in or out of the Club shall, in the opinion of the GMC, be unacceptable they shall be subject to expulsion.

 4.2 Such a decision shall be made by the GMC at a meeting called specifically for the purpose of investigating the matter.
 The resolution of such meeting shall be taken by ballot and a majority of two-thirds of the members present at such meeting shall be required to carry the motion to expel the offending member.

-4.3 Appeal against expulsion may be made to the members of the Club.
+4.3 Appeal against expulsion may be made to the GMC.

 4.4.
 No part of any subscriptions already paid shall be refundable in such circumstances.